arthurchumak/arthurchumak.github.io/README.md

 **Done by me**:
 - More then 50% costs optimisation
 - Performance improvments
-- Lots of new mechanics
+- Impementing lots of new mechanics
-- Lecagy support and refactoring
+- Legacy codebase support and refactoring
 - CI configuration for linting and testing